 - we think it is necessary for legal proceedings in a court or tribunal or a confidential alternative dispute process such as mediation.

-“Sensitive information” is a special type of personal information which includes racial and ethnic information, religious beliefs, sexual preferences and health information.
+“Sensitive information” is a special type of personal information which includes racial and ethnic information, religious beliefs, sexual orientation or practices and health information.

 Health information includes information or an opinion about your: